Shidacea/Shipectral/README.md

 It will be the first proper release since the legacy versions.
 Most of the work is already done, but many features are still missing or not functioning.

-The major goal is to support Launshi and custom SDL- or SFML-based frontends fully, allowing for a solid Ruby-based game development experience.
+The major goal is to support Launshi and custom SDL-based frontends fully, allowing for a solid Ruby-based game development experience.

 #### Features